-Anyone who’s ever typed a search request on Google has run into the company’s autocomplete feature—that handy dropdown menu of suggestions for completing your query into a product or business.
+Google Autocomplete: Anyone who’s ever typed a search request on Google has run into the company’s autocomplete feature, that handy dropdown menu of suggestions for completing your query into a product or business.

-But while the Google autocomplete tool and the related searches feature can be great tools for the user—making the research and discovery process that much faster—they can also create a slew of problems for your business, generating negative values for your brand while creating real harm for your reputation.
+But while these features can be great for the user, making the research and discovery process faster, they can also create a slew of problems for your business, generating negative values for your brand, creating real harm for your reputation.

-The first step in how to change Google autocomplete and delete related searches affecting your business is to understand what these features are—as well as how the search giant comes up with the suggestions that show up each time someone searches your company.
+The first step in how to change Google Autocomplete predictions and delete related searches is to understand what these features are, as well as how the search giant comes up with the suggestions showing up when someone searches your company.

-Google Autocomplete, was first introduced as a desktop search feature in 2004.
-Its purpose is and has always been to cut time out of the search process by providing the user auto-generated predictions for whatever they may be typing.
+The autocomplete was first introduced as a desktop search feature in 2004.
+Its purpose is and has always been to cut time out of the search history process by providing the user auto-generated predictions for whatever they may be typing.

 It is generally believed that Autocomplete’s algorithm generates any given set of predictions based on three primary factors:

-Right or wrong, these factors could be what’s causing your Google autocomplete headache—and forcing you to search for affordable SEO services that can point things in the right direction.
+Right or wrong, these factors could be what’s causing your Google Autocomplete headache, forcing you to search for affordable SEO services that can point things in the right direction.

 It is believed that related searches are populated based on factors similar to those that influence Autocomplete, with the most popular appearing at the top.

-So, while related searches don’t ease the typing process in any way, they do get top billing on results pages—and provide convenient shortcuts for customers searching for info on your business.
+So, while Google-related searches don’t ease the typing process in any way, they do get top billing on results pages, and provide convenient shortcuts for customers searching for info on your business.

-And when something bad is listed in a related search for your brand, you may be scrambling to learn how to delete related searches and stop the bleeding in a hurry.
+And when something bad is listed in a related search for your brand, you may be scrambling to learn how to delete it and restore your reputation in a hurry.

 As we know, Google Autocomplete and Related Search were designed to make the search process easier and faster for the user.

-Without an effective, affordable SEO strategy or services to tackle your Autocomplete problem, your business edges ever closer to the point of no return—a position from which your company’s shrinking integrity, potential and profitability may be impossible to restore.
+Without an effective, affordable SEO strategy or services to tackle your Autocomplete problem, your business edges ever closer to the point of no return.
+This is a position from which your company’s shrinking integrity, potential, and profitability may be impossible to restore.

-What you can do, however, is try to change your brand narrative—to bulk up your search engine presence organically through the combination of SEO shortcuts and multilayered strategies that combat the negative item that created the lousy prediction in the first place.
+What you can do, however, is trying to change your brand narrative to bulk up your search engine presence organically through the combination of SEO shortcuts and multilayered strategies.
+This will combat the negative item that created the lousy prediction in the first place

 Step one is to identify the negative terms that most often pop up in searches of your name.
 For example, if searchers continually receive such suggestions as “bad reviews” or “complaints,” when searching your brand, those will be the terms you’ll want to target throughout your autocomplete campaign.